Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

+\subsection{The formal Riemannian submersion and Monge formulation of $\on{WFR}$}

 OT supports an interesting geometric framework.
-Indeed, the pushforward action of the diffeomorphisms group on the space of densities is a (formal) Riemannian submersion to the space of densities endowed with the Wasserstein metric, see \cite{khesin2008geometry,DelanoeGeometryOT} for more details.
+Indeed, the push-forward action of the diffeomorphisms group on the space of densities is a (formal) Riemannian submersion to the space of densities endowed with the Wasserstein metric, see \cite{khesin2008geometry,DelanoeGeometryOT} for more details.
 This structure also exists in the case of UOT, as already explained in \cite{GALLOUET20184199}.
 We briefly recall it hereafter.

-\subsubsection{The formal Riemannian submersion and Monge formulation of $\on{WFR}$}

-Recall that a Riemannian submersion is a submersion $\pi$ between two Riemannian manifolds $M$ and $N$, such that $\d \pi$ is an isometry between the orthogonal of its kernel and its range.
+Recall that a Riemannian submersion is a submersion $\pi$ between two Riemannian manifolds $M$ and $N$, such that $\d \pi$ is an isometry from the orthogonal of its kernel onto its range.
 An important property of Riemannian submersion is that every geodesic on $N$ can be lifted (called horizontal lift) to a unique geodesic on $M$ (having the same length), up to the choice of a basepoint in $M$.
 In the following, the roles of $M$ and $N$ are taken by $ \Diff(M)$, the group of diffeomorphisms of $M$ and $\Dens_p(M)$ the space of probability densities on $M$.
-We choose the reference volume form $\rho_0$ on $M$ and define
+We choose a reference volume form $\rho_0$ on $M$ and define

-which is a (formal) Riemannian submersion of the metric $L^2(M,\rho_0)$ on $ \Diff(M)$ to the Wasserstein $W_2$ metric on $\Dens_p(M)$.
+which is a (formal) Riemannian submersion of the metric $L^2(M;\rho_0)$ on $ \Diff(M)$ to the Wasserstein $W_2$ metric on $\Dens_p(M)$.
 Using the horizontal lift property of geodesics mentioned above, the Benamou and Brenier dynamic formulation \cite{benamou2000computational} can be rewritten on the group $\Diff(M)$ as the Monge problem,

 In the unbalanced case, the group $\Diff(M)$ is replaced with the semidirect product of groups between $\Diff(M)$ and the space of positive functions on $M$ which is a group under pointwise multiplication.
-It is not a direct product but a semidirect one, where the composition law is defined such that the map $\pi$ given by
+It is not a direct product but a semidirect one, where the composition law is defined such that the map $\pi_1$ given by

 is a left-action of the group $\Diff(M) \ltimes C(M,\R_{>0})$ on the space of densities.
-Similarly to the optimal transport case, this action is actually a Riemannian submersion between $L^2(M,M\times \R_{>0})$ and $\Dens(M)$ endowed with the $\on{WFR}$ metric.
-Note that the $L^2$ metric is defined by a density (the initial density) on $M$ and a metric on $M\times \R_{>0}$ (see \cite{freed1989} for more details) and this Riemannian metric is completely specified by the unbalanced optimal transport model, namely
+Similarly to the optimal transport case, this action is actually a Riemannian submersion between $L^2(M,\cone(M);\rho_0)$ and $\Dens(M)$ endowed with the $\on{WFR}$ metric.
+Note that the $L^2$ metric is defined by a density (the initial density) on $M$ and the cone metric on $\cone(M)$ defined in Section~\ref{secsemicouplings} (see \cite{freed1989} for more details), namely

 Up to the change of variable $m = r^2$, we find that the metric can be rewritten as